 Your Laptop Battery isn’t Holding a Charge

 Over time, laptop batteries lose their ability to hold a charge as they did when they were new.
-If your battery only lasts for a couple of hours, it’s time for an upgrade.
-Newer laptops have longer battery life, so you can work or play for longer without being tethered to a power outlet.
+If your battery only lasts for a couple of hours, it’s time for a new laptop.
+Newer laptop models have longer battery life, so you can work or play for longer without being tethered to a power outlet.

 You’re Constantly Running Out of Storage Space